NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuideAI.md

 #### Prompt Templates for LLM Models

-Each LLM required correct prompt template.
+Each LLM requirs a correct prompt template.
 These templates are stored in the above mentioned model configuration JSON and look something like this:
 ```json
 "prompt_template": [
     "<|begin_of_text|>",